rfc-editor/AUTH48-repo-template/README.md

 If you would like to submit changes, please create a pull request and identify one or more issues that the pull request closes in the comments.

-If the RFC Editor creates the PR in response to issue comments, the RPC Editor will assign a reviewer for the PR and will expect feedback from the reviewer before merging the PR.
+If the RFC Editor creates the PR in response to issue comments, the RFC Editor will assign a reviewer for the PR and will expect feedback from the reviewer before merging the PR.

 (Include the following if file is markdown:) Once the content of the .md file is stable, the RPC will create an XML file.
 The following files will be provided for your review at that time: